sarlalian/pdxdevops/PITCHME.md

 ## Open Virtual Machine Firmware (OVMF)

 @ul[circles]
-- You might be tempted to try and get this to work with SeaBIOS
+- You might be tempted to use SeaBIOS
-- Don't
-- Just use OVMF
 @ulend

+---

+# Don't

 ---